-7. Handling and storage Handling Use only under a chemical fume hood.
+T. Handling and storage Use only under a chemical fume hood.
 Ensure adequate ventilation.
 Wear personal protective equipment.
 Do not get in eyes, on skin, or on clothing.
-Do not breathe vapors or spray mist.
+Do not breathe verspray mist.
 Do not ingest.
-Storage Keep containers tightly closed in a dry, cool and well-ventilated place.

 8. Exposure controls / personal protection